Main concerns of simple yoga (5)

 when you practice yoga

-The first concern of simple yoga
+The first main concern of simple yoga

 You need to intend to be the best person that you can be for your breathing to be free and for the position that you hold still to be reliably beneficial.
 If you don’t intend to be the best person that you can be your breathing won’t be free and the position that you hold still won’t be reliably beneficial.